MCLeitao/Python-Exercises/README.md

 **Ex088**: Make a program that helps a PowerBall player to make guesses.
 The program will ask how many games will be generated and will raffle 6 numbers between 1 and 60 for each game, registering everything in a composite list.

 **Ex089**: Create a program that reads the name and two notes of several students and stores everything in a compound list.
 At the end, show a bulletin containing the average of each one and allow the user to show the grades of each student individually.

+## Dictionary

+**Ex090**: Make a program that reads a student's name and average, and also stores the situation in a dictionary.
+At the end, show the content of the structure on the screen.

+**Ex091**: Create a program where 4 players roll a die and have random results.
+Store these results in a dictionary.
+In the end, put this dictionary in order, knowing that the winner has the highest number in the die.

+**Ex092**: Create a program that reads name, year of birth and work permit and records them (with age) in a dictionary, if by chance the National Insurance Number (NI number) is different from zero, the dictionary will also receive the year of hire and salary.
+Calculate and add, in addition to age, how old the person will retire (35 years of contribution).

+**Ex093**: Create a program that manages the performance of a football player.
+The program will read the player’s name and how many matches he has played.
+Then It will read the number of goals scored in each match.
+In the end, all of this will be kept in a dictionary, including the total goals scored during the championship.

+**Ex094**: Create a program that reads the name, sex and age of several people, saving each person's data in a dictionary and all dictionaries in a list.
+At the end, show: A) How many people were registered; B) The average age of the group; C) A list of all women; D) A list of all above average people.

+**Ex095**: Enhance Ex093 so that it works with multiple players, including a system for viewing details of each player's performance.